-This results in a shave that doesn’t cut too deep nor shallow which would otherwise result in additional passes.
+This results in a shave that doesn’t cut too deep or shallow, which would otherwise result in additional passes.

-Secondly, these super-sharp blades will cut your facial hair easily, thus reducing the tugging or pulling sensation on the root which can cause post-shave irritation.
+Secondly, these super-sharp blades will cut your facial hair quickly, thus reducing the tugging or pulling sensation on the root, which can cause post-shave irritation.

 Shock Absorb Technology

-One really unique feature with this cartridge razor among all others listed, was the inclusion of shock absorbing technology.
+Among all others listed, one unique feature of this cartridge razor was the inclusion of shock-absorbing technology.

-Adjusting the pressure with each stroke, the razor ‘knows’ when to either apply or lessen pressure.
+Adjusting the pressure with each stroke, the razor knows when to apply or lessen pressure.

 A common irritation issue for men with sensitive skin, this allows for an even-pressured shave that increases shave comfort.